AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

   freed before beginning.
 Meanwhile, after all the loop iterations are launched, the CPU reaches a synchronize in the MFIter's destructor and waits for all GPU launches to complete before continuing.

+- The Fortran interface of AMReX does not currently have GPU support.
+AMReX recommends porting Fortran code to C++ when coding for GPUs.

 .. raw:: latex